sunalive/batflat/ReadMe.md

 * This project will live longer as I'm planning to use in my commercial assignments too.
 * All changes and modules I make for my commercial and non-commercial use will be made available in this repo (under MIT license) so feel free to use this CMS as you please.

+This is how the repo will be organized:

+* All requests, issues, planned features will be managed via "Issues" to better manage the TODO list.
+* If you have issues or feature requests, please create an issue for the same.
+* The issues will be cleared in priority order.
+Serious bugs first, minor bugs, reworks and feature enhancements next, major features last.
+However, the priority may move up or down based on the need.
+* I don't have a specific release schedule at this point (as I'm working on multiple projects) but will update this repo regularly and keep it active.

 Below Notes are from the original repo: